 - Outpatient care centers

 Employment projections are strong for medical sonography, also known as diagnostic imaging.
-The field is expected to grow 17 percent through 2026, which is much faster than average for all occupations, The Bureau of Labor Statistics reports.
+The field is expected to grow 12% through 2029, which is much faster than average for all occupations, The Bureau of Labor Statistics reports.
 That statistic means your job outlook is strong.

-Southeast Tech’s program curriculum for vascular sonography techs totals 93 or 95 credits over 24 months, including classes in Vascular Anatomy, Ultrasound Physics and Abdominal Vascular Sonography.
+Southeast Tech’s program curriculum for vascular sonography techs totals 89-90 credits over 24 months, including classes in Vascular Anatomy, Ultrasound Physics and Abdominal Vascular Sonography.